ncsa/MayomicsVC/README.md

 ## Unit testing

-Every task is a unit, and is tested by running as its own workflow
+Every task is a unit, and is tested by running as its own workflow.
+These unit tests can be found in `src/{Name}Stage_WDL/TestTasks`.
+The requisite commands and json runfiles that specify inputs and paths to executables are provided in {put folder here}. - This is a TO-DO.